PreviousAlone/Nnngram/README.md

 Then just create a new pull request and I should be review in a couple of days.

 ### I've encountered a bug!

 First, make sure you have the latest version installed (check the channel, Play store versions usually have a delay).

 Then, if the issue appears in the official Telegram client too, please submit it to the officials, (be careful not to show Nullgram in the description and screenshots, the official developers doesn't like us!).

 Then, please detail your issue (ENGLISH ONLY), create an issue or submit it to our group with #bug.

-Make sure using the issue template and writing the detailed version number I DO NOT KNOW WTF IS *I HAVE BEEN USING THE LATEST VERSION*
+Make sure using the issue template and writing the detailed version number I DO NOT KNOW WTF IS _I HAVE BEEN USING THE LATEST VERSION_

-If you experience a crash, you can use logcat to catch the log (TAG:  `Nullgram` ).
+If you experience a crash, you can use logcat to catch the log (TAG: `Nnngram` ).

 ### Compilation Guide

 You will require Android NDK rev. 21 and Android SDK 14

-1. Download the Telegram source code from https://github.com/qwq233/Nullgram
+1. Download the Telegram source code from https://github.com/PreviousAlone/Nnngram
 2. Download the ccache from [here](https://ccache.dev/) and make sure it is in your `PATH`.
 3. Replace release.keystore in TMessagesProj/config with your own one.
 4. Fill out RELEASE_KEY_PASSWORD, RELEASE_KEY_ALIAS, RELEASE_STORE_PASSWORD in gradle.properties to access your release.keystore